LAST UPDATE: 04/06/2024

 Of course, you can simultaneously share your focus and study more than 1 topic.

-If you are still lost, here there some careers you can search for and decide what is more suitable for you:
+If you are still lost, here are some careers you can search for and decide what is more suitable for you:

 1. Application Security Administrator – Keep software/apps safe and secure.